backstage/backstage/plugins/newrelic-dashboard/README.md

 # New Relic Dashboard Plugin

-Welcome to the new-relic-dashboard plugin!
+Welcome to the newrelic-dashboard plugin!

 ## Features